 In addition, many people working from home are using their own devices.
 ‘Bring your own device’ (BYOD) has skyrocketed in popularity.
 Almost 60% of businesses allow people to use their personal devices for work.
 This adds another level of security problems and makes it difficult to ensure people are following company policies.

-There is a range of security platforms available that can help your employees work from home securely.
-Here’s a quick overview of the services you should implement to improve your remote working security.
+There are a range of security platforms available that can help your employees work from home securely.

 DNS Web Protection